neo4j-php/neo4j-symfony/README.md

     enabled: true
   connections:
     default:
-      schema: bolt # default (must be either "http" or "bolt")
+      scheme: bolt # default (must be either "http" or "bolt")
       host: localhost # default
       port: 7474 # optional, will be set to the proper driver's default port if not provided
       username: neo4j # default